srinman/oauth/scenario1/scenario.md

    - This serves your `index.html` at [http://localhost:8000](http://localhost:8000).

 3. **Run the Flask Backend:**
-    In python program, change one of the email address to your email address.
-For eg. user5@example.com to your email address (Google).
+    In python program, change one of the email addresses to your email address (e.g., update `user5@example.com` to your own Google email).
-   - In a separate terminal, run:
+   - Open a separate terminal and run:

      ```bash
      python app.py